 If you’re looking for more educational resources like podcasts, online courses and videos, check out our list of helpful (and free) resources for homework help.

 For more opportunities to hear audiobooks, look for companies that offer free introductory trials.
-Audible.com, for example, offers a 30-day trial that you can use get a sense of what the service has to offer… and whether you deem that worth paying for.
+Audible.com, for example, offers a 30-day trial that you can use to get a sense of what the service has to offer… and whether it’s worth paying for.